An algebraicity conjecture of Drinfeld and the moduli of $p$-divisible groups: Introduction

 is represented by a truncated Barsotti-Tate group scheme over $X$. \end{introthm}

 Theorems~\ref{introthm:vect_repble} and~\ref{introthm:vect_sections_repble} together now give us a map of smooth $p$-adic formal Artin stacks

 To get a map in the other direction, by the smoothness of the stacks involved, and quasisyntomic descent, it suffices to define a canonical map $\mathcal{M}:\mathrm{BT}_n(X)\to \mathrm{Vect}^{\mathrm{syn}}_{\{0,1\},n}(X)$ when $X = \Spf R$ with $R$ quasiregular semiperfectoid (qrsp).
 For this, we use the functor defined by Mondal~\cite{Mondal2024-cy}, which is a reinterpretation of that of Ansch\"utz-LeBras~\cite{MR4530092}.
-We could have also used the Dieudonn\'e functor of Berthelot-Breen-Messing~\cite{bbm:cris_ii} for characteristic $p$ qrsp inputs; see Remark~\ref{rem:mondal_not_needed}.
+We could have also used the Dieudonn\'e functor of Berthelot-Breen-Messing~\cite{bbm:cris_ii} for characteristic $p$ inputs and the results of Lau~\cite{lau2018divided}, which would have the consequence of actually giving an alternate proof of Grothendieck's smoothness theorem; see Remark~\ref{rem:mondal_not_needed}

 With the functor $\mathcal{M}$ in hand, the verification that it is indeed an inverse proceeds via a direct and quite simple argument that comes down to the compatibility of the functor $\mathcal{G}_n$ with Cartier duality.
-This in turn relies on two things: \begin{enumerate} \item A computation of Bhatt-Lurie showing that we have a canonical isomorphism $\mathcal{G}_n(\mathcal{O}^{\mathrm{syn}}_n\{1\}) \simeq \mup[p^n]$; \item Results of de Jong~\cite{dejong:formal_rigid},~\cite{de-Jong1998-ki} on crystalline Dieudonn\'e theory, though `only' the case of complete DVRs in characteristic $p$ is needed. \end{enumerate}
+This in turn relies on two things: \begin{enumerate} \item A computation of Bhatt-Lurie showing that we have a canonical isomorphism $\mathcal{G}_n(\mathcal{O}^{\mathrm{syn}}_n\{1\}) \simeq \mup[p^n]$; \item Results of Berthelot-Messing~\cite{Berthelot1990-gp} and de Jong~\cite{de-Jong1998-ki} on crystalline Dieudonn\'e theory.
+In terms of classification, only the full faithfulness of the crystalline Dieudonn\'e functor for complete DVRs in characteristic $p$ is needed. \end{enumerate}